Twas Edgar Allan Poe, you see

 Just how’d this Poe bang all the time?

-And so it was, well, for a time
+And so it was, at least for time